narimiran/tably/README.md

                         Provide units for each column.
 If column has no unit, denote it by passing either `-`, `/` or `0`.
 If `--no- header` is used, this argument is ignored.
-  -e, --no-escape       If selected, do not escape special LaTeX characters -f, --fragment        If selected, only output content inside tabular
+  -e, --no-escape       If selected, do not escape special LaTeX characters.
+  -f, --fragment        If selected, only output content inside tabular
-                        environment (no preamble, table environment, etc.)
+                        environment (no preamble, table environment, etc.).
   -ff, --fragment-skip-header
-                        Equivalent to passing -k 1 -n -f (suppress header when they are on the first row of .csv and pass -f) -r, --replace         If selected and -o is passed, overwrite any existing output file
+                        Equivalent to passing -k 1 -n -f (suppress header when they are on the first row of .csv and pass -f).
+  -r, --replace         If selected and -o or -oo is passed, overwrite any
+                        existing output file.
 ```

 ---